Loss-based prior for CART and BART models: Loss-based prior for BART

 \section{Loss-based prior for BART}

 In this Section, we show how to implement the loss-based approach to design a prior distribution for the tree topology of a BART model.
 As for the CL prior (see Section \ref{sec:classic_prior}) the prior is defined for a single tree and applied to all trees involved in the summation.
-In this context, model $\mathcal M$ is represented by the tree $T$, the distribution of the observations $\pi(y | \bx)$ is the distribution induced by the tree $\pi(y| \bx, T, M) = \phi\left(g(\bx, T, M), \sigma^2\right)$, where $\phi(a,b)$ is the normal density with mean $a$ and variance $b$, and the family $\mathcal F$ is the set of binary trees.
+In this context, model $\mathcal M$ is represented by the tree $T$, the distribution of the observations $\pi(y | \bx)$ is the distribution induced by the tree $\pi(y| \bx, T, M)$, and the family $\mathcal F$ is the set of binary trees.
 We will discuss separately the loss in information, the loss in complexity and the resulting prior.